Garciat/garciat.github.io/src/posts/2025-07-02-thoughts-on-ai.md

 benefit from detailed feedback, which helps them narrow their search space and improve future output.

-Also, I am not sure if humans can learn how to read code at a high level while writing little or zero code.
-(We are able to understand spoken language while not being able to produce it; so there's that.)
+Also, I am not sure if we are able to learn how to read code at a high level while writing little or zero code.

 I worry that the current generation of programmers will become rusty and that the future generation will not learn enough or well enough.